 So what, so what, so what follows each day turns to night and

-evening prime-time schedule a dulling sameness: eat, smoke dope,
+evening prime-time schedule, a dulling sameness: eat, smoke bluntly,

 watch television, a couple of telephone calls.

-Hey poker face: four days pass and five, a royal
+Hey, poker face.
+Four days pass and five,

 That is the bottom-line, comrades.
-It is all he has.
-Life
+It is what it is.

-is a boring shaft through which Tyger plunges.
+Life, a boring shaft through which our story plunges.

 But, this day, this next blessed day is a news day

-as birds call louder, swimming in golden tones.
-Up sits Tyger
+as birds call louder, swimming in dulcet, golden tones.

 Sometimes Tyger doesn’t even bother to answer.
 It is always